-Depending on how early you arrive & depart, be sure to check out Timeless Chocolate Maker, the ferris wheel, and catch a sunset over the pier.
+Depending on how early you arrive & depart, be sure to check out Timeless Chocolate Maker, the ferris wheel, and try to catch sunset over the pier.

-Checking into your hotel of hostel in Naha, drop your bags and head straight for the downtown stretch.
-Look for a hostel as close to the city center as possible, as the downtown area is very navigable by foot, but still rather large.
+Checking into your hotel in Naha, drop your bags and head straight for the downtown stretch.
+Look for a guesthouse as close to the city center as possible, as the downtown area is very navigable by foot, but still rather large.
 Our favorite market area in downtown Naha is along Kokusai Dori (Pub Street), and it’s hard to miss!

 Assuming you’re leaving late at night on day 5 or early the next morning, we’ll stay in town on your last of these 5 days in Okinawa.
 Today you’ll start at Shurijo Castle, a historic park just a 20 minute metro ride from downtown Naha.

 After making your way back from the grounds of Shurijo Castle, your next stop is back in downtown Naha, at First Makishi Public Market.
 This is a great spot to grab lunch and then walk around looking at all of the local seafood options and local Okinawan foods.
 Unlike most of the markets in Naha, this one isn’t focused only on souvenirs!

 But if food markets aren’t your thing, just walking around Naha city is still a beautiful sight.
 Very few buildings are much taller than 5 stories (unlike in bustling but beautiful Tokyo), making it quite the unique place in Japan.